tejv/USBCx/README.md

 7. On main application, click version icon to check FW version match to that of cyacd file.
 8. On main application, Click start/stop button to start capturing.
 You will get success message in status bar if correctly configured.
-9. If CC1/CC2 voltages are not correct then HW does not support this feature.
-Even if HW supports this feature CC1/CC2 readings will saturate above 3.3V.
+9. If CC1/CC2 voltages are not correct then HW (it need rev5 or greater) does not support this feature.
+   Even if HW supports this feature, CC1/CC2 readings will saturate above 3.3V.

 --------------------------------------------------------------------------------
 HW LED INDICATORS